keertan-copart/swagger_ui_documenter/README.md

             "required":true,

             # if the data to be sent is of a particular format, defined already then add a reference to it.
-            # or  if you want to define a custom format, define it in ref_schema. see <a href="#response">inside response.rb</a> for more details on format
+            # or  if you want to define a custom format, define it in ref_schema. see 'inside response.rb' for more details on format

             "schema":
             {